-Palana Hunt-Hawkins is a mover and shaker that proudly calls the Seacoast home.
+Palana Belken is a mover and shaker that proudly calls Rochester home.

-Palana currently serves as a Rochester City Councilor, and is the first openly transgender person to be elected to a city council in New Hampshire.
-Her extensive LGBTQ-centric work has included organizing trans and gender non-conforming folks with the ACLU of New Hampshire, managing cafe-turned-queer-oasis Teatotaller, and as a co-founder of the Affirming Spaces Project, a new non-profit organization aiming to make New Hampshire a more affirming place for folks of all gender identities.
+Palana’s extensive LGBTQ-centric work has included organizing trans and gender non-conforming folks with the ACLU of New Hampshire, serving as the first openly trans person to be elected to a city council in New Hampshire, and managing cafe-turned-queer-oasis Teatotaller.
+She also helped launch the Affirming Spaces Project, a new non-profit organization aiming to make New Hampshire a more affirming place for folks of all gender identities.

 In 2020, Palana made The Advocate’s Champions of Pride list and authored an extensive report about transgender students for ACLU-NH titled “The Case For Lived Equality in the Classroom”.

-Palana lives in Rochester with her partner Cora and their dogs, Maebyl and Bozzi.
-She is currently working for the New Hampshire Harm Reduction Coalition.
+Palana lives in Rochester with her Weimaraner, Hapley.
+She is currently the Director of Operations at New Hampshire Harm Reduction Coalition.